CJFM-FM: Virgin Radio (2009–present)

 Previously, when CIDC-FM in Toronto moved from dance hits to mainstream Top 40, CJFM was the only radio station in Canada playing dance Top 40 music every day.
-From Sunday to Thursday, the all-dance hours were midnight to 3 a.m., and Fridays and Saturdays from 7 p.m. to 5 a.m.
+From Sunday to Thursday, the all-dance hours were midnight to 3 am, and Fridays and Saturdays from 7 pm to 5 am.

 On March 4, 2018, CJFM rebranded as 95.9 Virgin Radio, dropping the "96" from its branding for the first time in the station's history.

-In October 2021, WYUL in Chateaugay, New York (which serves the Montreal area) was sold to the Educational Media Foundation and flipped to contemporary Christian music, leaving CJFM as the only English-language CHR station in Montreal.
+In October 2021, WYUL in Chateaugay, New York (which serves the Montreal area) was sold to the Educational Media Foundation and flipped to contemporary Christian music as K-Love, leaving CJFM as the only English-language CHR station in Montreal.

-On November 19, 2021, longtime DJ MC Mario was let go.
-He had been hosting "The Top 10 Mix Down" and "The House Party."